RichardMidnight/wordpress/README.md

 3) Install WooCommerce
     - login to wordpress admin panel: www.localhost/wordpress
     - Plugins, add new, WooCommerce, Install and Activate.
+    - "WooCommerce Product Search" by itthinx
+    - "Products Compare for WooCommerce" by berocket

 4) Import media